Lace, florals, dainty off-shoulder tops / How to style popular summer trends YOUR way

 the white off-shoulder top.

-I rarely wore those cute (impractical) summer tops because I felt like I had nothing in my wardrobe to style it with in an "acceptable" manner.
-But really, there is no such thing as right or wrong in fashion and frankly, life is too short to not wear anything your truly want to.
+But really, there is no such thing as right or wrong in fashion.
+And frankly, life is too short to not wear anything you truly want to.
 It took a few years of experimenting, but I've found a way to "edgy-fy" that lace and add my personality into it when styling these trends!

 So, I've compiled some tips on how I style some popular summer trends to fit my personality and mood.
 And doing so with things already in my wardrobe!